smcneece/ha-esunpower/README.md

 - **Energy Efficiency**: Reduces unnecessary polling during non-productive periods
 - **Smart Adaptation**: Integration automatically uses appropriate threshold based on time of day

-**💡 Fine-Tuning Tip:** Start with recommended values for your panel orientation, then observe notifications.
+**Fine-Tuning Tip:** Start with recommended values for your panel orientation, then observe notifications.
 The system shows which threshold is active in debug notifications, helping you optimize based on your actual generation patterns.
       Pair with also using the SunStrong app to monitor actual production.

-### 🛜 **Automatic Route Setup/Repair**
+### **Automatic Route Setup/Repair**

 **For VLAN/Custom Network Setups:**
 - **Problem**: Docker/HA seems to lose manual network routes to isolated PVS, especially after restarts